TimoCodez/awesome-repos-and-resources/README.md

 ## GitHub
 - [Awesome GitHub Profiles](https://github.com/abhisheknaiidu/awesome-github-profile-readme): Awesome list of Awesome GitHub profile READMEs
+- [Awesome GitHub Cheatsheets](https://github.com/tiimgreen/github-cheat-sheet): Awesome list of well-known and not so well-known GitHub topics.

 ## Project repos, tools and websites
 - [30 Seconds of Code by Chalarangelo](https://github.com/Chalarangelo/30-seconds-of-code): A collection of short code snippets for all your development needs.
 Ideal for quick learning and reference for developers.